jostylr/event-when/eventwhen.md

 [cancel](# "js")

-This cancels the emitWhen, removing the handler from all remaining events.
+This cancels the .when, removing the handler from all remaining events.

     function () {
         var tracker = this,